Nervous System Regulation for Kids: Help Your Child Feel Safe & Calm

 Cutting edge research and discoveries in landmark books like The Body Keeps the Score by Bessel van der Kolk and Anchored by Deb Dana and Stephen Porges, a pioneer in the polyvagal theory, have collectively deepened our understanding that these “challenging behaviors” come down to one common thread – a lack of safety.

 Based on the latest findings in neuroscience, we know that at the root of hitting, yelling, talking back, meltdowns, trouble falling asleep and more, indicate that the body is in a state of stress.
+To better understand how to support your child, it helps to know what’s happening in their body.

 It is not surprising in our high tech, high activity, “always on” society, that kids’ nervous systems are being triggered frequently, and many times they do not have the support or tools to regulate their bodies.

-Deep Breathing
+- Deep Breathing

-Alternate Nostril Breathing is a yoga and meditation technique that helps calm the mind, balance the energy, and bring harmony to the nervous system.
+This yoga and meditation technique helps calm the mind, balance the energy, and bring harmony to the nervous system.
 This practice is believed to bring balance to the right and left hemispheres of the brain, leading to a feeling of relaxation and stress relief.
-Here’s how to do it:
+Here’s how to do it:- Use the thumb and ring finger of one hand to gently block your right nostril.
+Inhale deeply through your left nostril.

 - Close your left nostril with your right thumb and release your right nostril.
 Exhale through the right nostril.